 Locally sourced seasonal produce

 If you are looking for locally sourced, seasonal produce, then Tuesday night is for you!
-Luke Mahony-Page from The Kent Seaweed Company and Maggie Boyle from the Folkestone Wholefoods run Kent Food Hubs Folkestone providing a wide variety of Kent produce.
+Maggie Boyle from the Folkestone Wholefoods runs Kent Food Hubs Folkestone providing a wide variety of Kent produce.

 The team at Folkestone Wholefoods, including Maggie from the food market, help supply Folkestone with staple cupboard items as well as domestic cleaning products.
 Tessa Houghton-Budd was on duty when we called in.